 - Consider innovative techniques for communicating environmental issues

-- Discuss story concepts, pitching, and publishing
+- Discuss story concepts and pitching

-COST + DEADLINES
+COSTS + DEADLINES

 Your program cost includes:

 - daily writing instruction + one-on-one sessions with Alexis Bonogofsky, Elliott Woods, guest instructors, and Freeflow staff